epics-modules/opcua/Using-Security.md

 Two security-related session options are used to configure the security features for a given OPC UA session, by calling `opcuaSetOption` in the iocShell.

-Setting `sec-mode` selects the specified message security mode for the connection; the special keyword "best" (default) lets the IOC choose the best mode.
+Setting `sec-mode` selects the specified message security mode for the connection.
+The special keyword "best" (default) will have the IOC choose the best mode, based on the server-supplied *security level*.
 Setting `sec-policy` (to the short name, not the full URI) selects a specific policy.
 If multiple endpoints match the option settings, the IOC will always choose the best available security.

-By default, the IOC will use the endpoint with the best available setting.
-To connect without security, you have to explicitly set `sec-mode` to `None`.
+*Note:* To connect without security, you have to explicitly set `sec-mode` to `None`.

 If no matching endpoint is discovered or the server certificate is untrusted, the IOC will not connect.